atmaranto/frame-assist/README.md

 ### Microphone

-By default, the microphone is ENABLED.
-All microphone activity will be sent to the accompanying program and transcribed.
+By default, the microphone is DISABLED.
+When it is enabled, all microphone activity will be sent to the accompanying program and transcribed.
 Language that SEEMS to begin with "hey frame" or a similar-sounding word will be responded to via the packaged `simple-virtual-assistant`.

+However, the microphone **slows down** the Frame significantly.
+If you don't currently need an assistant, I'd strongly recommend keeping it Disabled until you need it.

 ### LICENSE